AffectiveComputingLab-HK/CMIS-Net/README.md

 ![1234](framework.jpg)

 ## Dataset
 Our model was trained and validated on [MPIIGroupInteraction](https://multimediate-challenge.org/datasets/Dataset_MPII/) dataset.

+We specifically used the **backchannel agreement annotations** provided in the dataset to perform the **agreement estimation** task.

 ## Usage